bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/webhooks.md

 ---

 Webhooks allow external services to be notified when certain events happen.
-When the specified events happen, we’ll send a POST request to each of the URLs you provide.
+When the specified events happen, we'll send a POST request to each of the URLs you provide.
 Learn more in our [Webhooks Guide](https://docs.github.com/webhooks/).

 -   [Edit](https://github.com/bgoonz/BGOONZ_BLOG_2.0/settings/hooks/296865894)